The primary reason online shopping gained momentum so rapidly is the convenience it offers. Shoppable content is an essential asset in this journey.

-As social media merges with online shopping, we find consumers persistently browsing, exploring, sharing, and engaging with different forms of content to fulfill their shopping needs.
+As social media merges with online shopping, a new wave called shoppable has emerged.
+We find that consumers persistently browse, explore, share, and engage with various forms of content to fulfill their shopping needs.

-For brands, the shoppable content definition means when you take content (posts) that features products, and you tag those products with checkout link, price, details, etc., so that users can buy those products directly from the posts.
+For brands, shoppable content means social content such as images, videos, or reviews collected from social media channels and turned shoppable.
+Brands collect content that features their products, tag those products with checkout links, prices, details, and other relevant information, so that users can purchase those products directly from the posts.

-For consumers, when they come across content (images, videos, etc.) and feel ignited to purchase the products displayed, they can instantly buy the product as shoppable content makes their purchasing efforts minimal.
+For consumers, shoppable content enables them to purchase products they discover through social media instantly.
+When customers come across engaging content (images, videos, etc.) they feel ignited to purchase the products displayed, they can instantly buy the product as shoppable content makes their purchasing efforts minimal.

 It can be user-generated content or branded visual content.
 The idea is to merge the point of inspiration with the point of sale through content.
 Moreover, eliminating the buyer’s inconvenient journey from the product description page to the long-drawn ecommerce steps that take longer to reach the purchase page.